joedefen/KWin-move-win-directionally-script/README.md

 The advantages over KDE's built-in window movers are:
 - For some fingers, the vim-key bindings will be more memorable.
-- For moving an off-screen or over-sized window on screen, the same key-bindings work for you.
+- For moving an off-screen or over-sized window fully onto the same screen, the same key-bindings work if the target is the same screen (e.g., move down with no screen below fits the window to the current screen).
+- The moved window is raised above other windows in the destination screen.

+NOTE: just as for the built-in movers, the mouse cursor is left behind.
+For this script, the design intent was to move the mouse into the moved window, but no practical way to do that from a KWin script has been found.

 [TBD: view in KDE Store](https://store.kde.org/p/xxxxxxx)